krambuhl/postcss-import-webpack-resolver/README.md

       // use aliases defined in config
       alias: webpackConfig.resolve.alias,

-      // use aliases defined in config
+      // include where to look for modules
       modules: ['src', 'node_modules']
     })
   })